MandalaChain/E-Certificate/README.md

 # AssetContract

 ## Overview
 AssetContract is an ERC721A-based soulbound token smart contract for managing asset data records on-chain.
 It allows issuance, verification, redemption, and extension of data entries, ensuring uniqueness and immutability of asset records.
+AssetContract is one of the smart contracts that running on Mandala Application Chain and Mandala Chain network to help Government and Enterprise to store their data e.g. e-certificate as a digital asset.

 ## Contract Details
 - **Solidity version:** ^0.8.24